jjskrainka/xlm_amm/README.md

 **Description:**
 The end goal of this project is to provide liquidity to the stellar network while simultaneously make money in the process.

+order_book.py will be used to query the most popular liquidity pool to try and beat their exchange rate to increase my own pool's usage.

 Installation:

 **Roadmap:**